Stacks Image 47

 A little aside

-I later found about a nice article (a PDF originally published in 2003) about the danger of trying to analyze situations in an analytical way - if you don't feel like reading it completely, you can just jump to the very end which for me captures the same problem I decided to address with my use of I-Ching.
+I later found a nice article (a PDF originally published in 2003) about the danger of trying to analyze situations analytically.
+If you don't feel like reading it completely, you can jump to the end, which captures the same problem I decided to address with my use of I-Ching.

 In any case, here is a good quote to whet your appetite: